-Proper candidates for arm lift surgery include those with sagging, redundant skin and limited fat on the upper arms.
+Proper candidates for surgery include those with sagging, redundant skin, and limited fat on the upper arms.
 Arm lift surgery is mainly intended to reduce excess skin, so patients who exhibit a significant amount of fatty tissue in the upper arms should first lose weight.
-In some cases, liposuction can be used to remove fatty tissue before an arm lift.
+In some cases, liposuction can be used to remove fatty tissue beforehand.

 To undergo arm lift surgery, patients must be able to accept scars that are somewhat prominent.
 The appearance of scars will improve over time, but they still remain evident.
 Most patients who benefit from arm lift surgery are willing to accept this drawback in order to attain better-shaped arms.

-To learn more about arm lift surgery/brachioplasty, and its risks, benefits or cost, contact our Little Rock cosmetic surgery practice.
+To learn more about brachioplasty and its risks, benefits, or cost, contact our Little Rock cosmetic surgery practice.